mossprescott/pynand/README.md

 ## Step 2: Enjoy

-Run `python computer.py examples/Pong.asm`.
+Run `./computer.py examples/Pong.asm`.
 Bask in the glory of a CPU you built from scratch.
 Note: the awesomeness starts after about 5 million cycles.

 ![Pong screenshot](examples/Pong.png)

-You can also run VM programs with `python computer.py [dir]`, but for the time being you'll have to find your own.
+You can also run VM programs with `./computer.py [dir]`, but for the time being you'll have to find your own.
 Tip: download the nand2tetris tools, use the included Jack compiler to generate ".vm" files, and use the included "OS" implementation.